Career Resources/Employment Opportunities

 In Houston, the Career Center will be located in the Exhibit & Poster Hall at ASHG Central and will be open during exhibit hours (Wednesday, October 17 and Thursday, October 18 from 10 am - 4:30 pm, and Friday, October 19 from 10:00 am – 3:30 pm).
 Stop by to receive a list of exhibitors who are hiring, information about career services that ASHG offers, or just to say hi.

 The meeting program includes several career development events and workshops for trainees and early-career scientists that are available now.

 As you’re walking through the Exhibit & Poster Hall, look for exhibitors wearing the “Industry Scientist” ribbon.
 Anyone wearing the ribbon can ‘talk science’ with you, wants to hear about your work, and tell you about what they have to offer.

 Derek Haseltine, Director of Career Development at Baylor College of Medicine, will be reviewing resumes and CVs during exhibit hall hours at the Career Center.
-Attendees must sign up for a slot.
-The sign up page will go live later this summer.
+Sign-ups are now open!
 For questions, contact Evelyn Mantegani at email@example.com.

-Find new jobs and post your resume on the ASHG Career Center
+Find New Jobs and Post on the Online Career Center

-ASHG’s online job board connects the innovative and energetic members of ASHG with the newest positions open in the human genetics and genomics community.
-At no cost, ASHG members can post their resume and search positions.
-Employers pay a discounted fee if they are members.
+ASHG’s online job board connects the innovative and energetic ASHG community with highly relevant positions in human genetics and genomics.
+There is no cost to post a resume and search positions, and job posting is discounted for ASHG members.
 For questions, email firstname.lastname@example.org.